awslabs/data-on-eks/website/docs/blueprints/data-analytics/spark-operator-yunikorn.md

 ## Introduction

 The EKS Cluster design for the Data on EKS blueprint is optimized for running Spark applications with Spark Operator and Apache YuniKorn as the batch scheduler.
-This blueprint shows both options of leveraging Cluster Autoscaler and Karpenter for Spark Workloads.
-AWS for FluentBit is employed for logging, and a combination of Prometheus, Amazon Managed Prometheus, and open source Grafana are used for observability.
+This blueprint leverage Karpenter to scale the worker nodes, AWS for FluentBit is employed for logging, and a combination of Prometheus, Amazon Managed Prometheus, and open source Grafana are used for observability.
 Additionally, the Spark History Server Live UI is configured for monitoring running Spark jobs through an NLB and NGINX ingress controller.

 <CollapsibleContent header={<h2><span>Spark workloads with Karpenter</span></h2>}>

-The first option presented leverages Karpenter as the autoscaler, eliminating the need for Managed Node Groups and Cluster Autoscaler.
+Using Karpenter as the autoscaler, eliminates the need for Managed Node Groups and Cluster Autoscaler for the Spark workloads.
 In this design, Karpenter and its Nodepools are responsible for creating both On-Demand and Spot instances, dynamically selecting instance types based on user demands.
 Karpenter offers improved performance compared to Cluster Autoscaler, with more efficient node scaling and faster response times.
 Karpenter's key features include its ability to scale from zero, optimizing resource utilization and reducing costs when there is no demand for resources.
 Additionally, Karpenter supports multiple Nodepools, allowing for greater flexibility in defining the required infrastructure for different workload types, such as compute, memory, and GPU-intensive tasks.
 Furthermore, Karpenter integrates seamlessly with Kubernetes, providing automatic, real-time adjustments to the cluster size based on observed workloads and scaling events.
 This enables a more efficient and cost-effective EKS cluster design that adapts to the ever-changing demands of Spark applications and other workloads.

 ![img.png](img/eks-spark-operator-karpenter.png)